 Loading guide

-Need a medical certificate for a missed exam, assignment extension, or university absence?
-Here's how to get one quickly and what your university will accept.
+Need a medical certificate for study absence documentation?
+Here's how to get one quickly and check your university's requirements.

 Each university has its own policies for medical documentation.
-Most require certificates for missed exams (special consideration), assignment extensions beyond a few days, and prolonged absences.
-Check your university's special consideration or academic support pages for specific requirements.
+Many require certificates for missed study commitments, coursework issues, and prolonged absences.
+Check your university's academic support or student administration pages for specific requirements.

 Tips